7343 Senior Stationary Engineer, Water Treatment Plant

 |Job Type||Permanent PBT|

-This recruitment has been Re-opened to broaden the applicant pool.
+This recruitment has been re-issued to reflect changes on the selection procedures section and to expand the applicant pool.

 No need to re-apply if you have already submitted an application for this examination.